What should you do if you make an error in a medical chart?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

 When an error is made in a medical chart, the appropriate action is to strike through the error and initial it.
-This method maintains the integrity of the medical record by allowing the original entry to remain visible, which is vital for accuracy and accountability.
-Striking through indicates that the information is incorrect, while initialing helps to document who made the correction, providing a clear audit trail.
+This method maintains the integrity of the medical record by showing what was originally written while clearly indicating that a correction is necessary.
+Striking through the error ensures that the information is still legible for reference, which is crucial in medical documentation as it supports accountability and traceability.

 Subscribe